 Internal Audit Service

-The IAS has complete independence in carrying out its audits, which cover all the Institution's activities and departments.
-It shall have full and unlimited access to all the information it needs to carry out its work.
+The IAS has complete independence in carrying out its audits, which cover all the institution's activities and departments.
+It has full and unlimited access to all the information it needs to carry out its work.

 Internal Audit Committee

-The ECA has also established and appointed an Audit Committee responsible for internal audit issues.
+We have also an Audit Committee responsible for internal audit issues.
 The Committee is composed of ECA Members and an external figure.

-The current members of the Audit Committee are:
+The current members of the Internal Audit Committee are: